 - Make a budget and stick to it.

-- Make sure you have insurance to cover yourself for all types of situation, from health insurance to auto insurance and beyond.
+- Make sure you have insurance to cover yourself for all types of situations, from health insurance to auto insurance and beyond.

 - Build up an emergency fund of at least 3-6 months of regular expenses, preferably even more.
 We like to have 8-12 months of expenses saved.